 - Anger management classes

-You could reach out to our team if the court charged you with assault after acting to defend yourself.
+Please reach out to our team if the court charges you with assault and/or battery, and you believe your actions were justifiable.

 What Are Other Defenses to Assault Charges in California?